angular-experts-io/modern-angular-workshop/exercise-form-validation/README.md

 - How to implement form validation
 - How to use built in and custom validators
-- How to add validation on various levels (eg, form control vs from array)
+- How to add validation on various levels (eg, form field vs from array)
 - How to display validation errors
 - How to display form validation errors on submit
 - How to remove validation errors with reset

-> Compared to where we left off we have added a `number.validator.ts` file
-> in the `core/validator/` folder with a validator stub in order to provide TODO items for the exercise

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**